ThomasLoughran/DeliverEase_app/README.md

 ## 5.1.
 MVP

-- Drivers can update availability
+- Drivers can update availability in a calendar
-- Drivers can see their route of orders to deliver by date
+- Drivers can see the address and postcode of the next order to deliver
 - Driver marks delivery as successful or unsuccessful with issue
-- Manager allocates driver to route
+- Managers can create a new driver
+- Managers generate routes
+- Managers have a calendar log of all the create routes
-- Managers can find drivers by distribution centre
+- Managers can see all distribution centres with contact details
-- Manager receives message of issue with delivery
+- Managers receives message of issue with delivery

 ## 5.2.
 Extensions

 - Undelivered items given priority for tomorrow delivery
-- Drivers can see their route of orders to deliver by date
+- Drivers can see their route of orders to deliver on a map

 ## 5.3.
 Routes